tuohai666/incubator-shenyu/README.md

   Since all data have been cached using ConcurrentHashMap in the JVM, it's very fast.

-  ShenYu dynamically updates the cache by listening to the ZooKeeper node (or WebSocket push, HTTP long polling) when the user changes configuration information in the background management.
+  Apache ShenYu dynamically updates the cache by listening to the ZooKeeper node (or WebSocket push, HTTP long polling) when the user changes configuration information in the background management.

   ![](https://shenyu.apache.org/img/shenyu/dataSync/shenyu-config-processor-en.png)